jonlpersson/ed-latimore/site/_posts/2022-07-08-a-boxer-teaches-you-how-betting-odds-work.md

 That type of answer annoys a basic sports bettor who is just trying to get you to pick a side to bet on without consideration of the odds.
 However, this is the only proper way to think of betting on sports for two major reasons:

 1. Anything can happen, and players/fighters/competitors/teams get lucky.
 Granted, at a high level of skill, the role of luck is *drastically* diminished, but it still exists.<br><br>Furthermore, one part of luck that always exists is the referees, judges, and officials.
 One bad call can alter a contest's entire outcome, especially if it’s close.
 2. How do you generate betting action against an obvious loser if you bet in this fashion?
-You’d have to be a fool if you bet against the 2007 New England Patriots, 2015 Golden State Warriors, or against Mike Tyson when he fought Buster Douglas.&nbsp;<br><br>But in all three scenarios, there were losses, but they were unlikely to happen.
+You’d have to be a fool if you bet against the 2007 New England Patriots, 2015 Golden State Warriors, or against Mike Tyson when he fought Buster Douglas. <br><br>But in all three scenarios, there were losses, but they were unlikely to happen.
 The format of betting odds entices bettors to take a chance against underdogs.
 Straight betting on the winner does not.

 If we apply this type of ["thinking in bets"](/annie-duke-thinking-in-bets-quotes/) to our daily decisions, we would immediately notice a big change: we’re deliberate in our thinking because we view the outcome as an assessment of risk that we are impassionately calculating rather than a bet that we attach to our ego.